Feira de Santana, Bahia, Brazil: What to pack, what to wear, and when to go [2024]

 Travel adapter

-A plug adapter that supports outlet types C and N. Make sure to choose the right kind.
-A lot of adapters currently available are just plug changers and expect your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types C and N. Be sure to get the correct kind.
+A lot of adapters currently available are just plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most locations.

 Power bank for devices